 Among the rare handful of teachers who have experienced this state of union or absorption, most accept students under a backwards and (by today’s standards) abusive economic model.
 In that feudal economic model of pre-industrial India, China, and Tibet, you pay the master’s bills, feed him, and protect him for about 30 years, while diligently practicing a few watered-down techniques he gives you, and then, after 30 years, if he likes you, he gives you the secrets you could have mastered 25 years before, if shown the way…

-We live in an age of information.
+We live in an age of information, not knowledge.
 Spiritual techniques are the only ones still stranded in the agrarian age.

 For thousands of years, spiritual aspirants have groveled at the feet of their teachers, begging for scraps of the secret techniques that will bring them the Realization and abilities of their masters.